FAIRmat-NFDI/AreaC-Tutorial10_2023/docs/part3.md

 Since these quantities are new and might not be commonly known, the emphasis is placed here on their definitions, as well as, the bare minimum of theoretical knowledge required to handle them.
 There are also a couple example instructions guiding you to a specific entry or for downloading processed data into a notebook.
 Also watch out for the boxes with a pencil sign.
-They delve deeper into some topics that are too tangential for the tutorial.
+They delve deeper into some topics and can be skipped at the first reading.

 ## Reciprocal space